Mnet vote manipulation investigation: Sentencing

 Final arguments were heard on 12 May 2020 with the prosecution requesting prison sentences of three years each for producing director (PD) Ahn Joon-young and chief producer (CP) Kim Yong-bum; two years for assistant PD Lee Mi-kyung; and one year for each of the five agency representatives charged with collusion.

 The sentencing hearing took place on 29 May at Seoul District Court; all eight defendants heard guilty verdicts.
 PD Ahn Joon-young was fined ₩37 million and sentenced to two years; CP Kim Yong-beom was sentenced to 20 months; and assistant PD Lee Mi-kyung was fined ₩10 million.
-Agency representatives identified only as "Kim", "Lee", and "Ryu" were fined ₩7 million apiece, while two additional representatives both identified as "Kim" were each fined ₩5 million.
+Agency representatives identified only as "Kim", "Lee", and "Ryu" were fined ₩7 million a piece, while two additional representatives both identified as "Kim" were each fined ₩5 million.

 Reactions

 Mnet's response

 Mnet issued an apology after the vote investigation allegations first broke in July 2019.
 Despite the backlash, in the midst of investigation, Mnet announced on October 21, 2019 that they were launching another reality competition series, Teen Singer, in 2020.
 On November 5, 2019, Mnet issued a statement mentioning that they were cooperating with the police after arrest warrants were issued.
 Following Ahn Joon-young and Kim Yong-bum's arrests, Mnet stated that their current and future reality programs, such as Queendom and Teen Singer, will be implementing an "observer system", where ordinary people and third parties will be overseeing the votes.
 In addition, their current program, World Klass, is implementing a system where winners will be selected through evaluations from industry experts and V Live votes, while removing paid text message voting.
 On November 18, 2019, Mnet announced they were withdrawing all four seasons of the Produce 101 series from video on demand services.

 On December 3, 2019, Mnet issued another apology regarding the results of the investigation and announced that they will soon disclose future plans for Iz*One and X1.
 On December 18, 2019, Kang Ji-hoon, the contents operation manager at Mnet, announced that Mnet will no longer be producing audition programs and were discussing how to compensate trainees who were unfairly eliminated.